-A description of what problem the product solves for the customer.

-- Who would buy this? - What advantages does their product offer over their existing solution?

-Sketches of multiple forms considered for the product (iterations) and an explanation of why the finalized form was chosen.

-A high-quality visualization of the form that will be prototyped (the part submitted).
-This can be a hand drawing, CAD, or a render, whatever shows the form most clearly.
+lems A description of what problem the product solves for the customer. onproblems enough data) Who would buy this?
+What advantages does their product offer over their existing solution?
+Sketches of multiple forms considered for the product udents have only out (hard to (iterations) and an explanation of why the finalized form was chosen. nd, hard to test, boring) A high-quality visualization of the form that will be prototyped (the part submitted).
+This can be a hand roblems - ize of the me is roughly 5cm drawing, CAD, or a render, whatever shows the form most clearly.
 Label this visualization with key features to make the function clear.
-For help with rendering, see these simple videos.
+For help with rendering, see these simple videos . antage is